-Over 73,000 Service Hours Davidson College is dedicated to making a positive impact on the community, and this commitment has earned national recognition.
+Davidson College is dedicated to making a positive impact on the community, and this commitment has earned national recognition.
 In 2020, the college received the Community Engagement Classification from the Carnegie Foundation for the Advancement of Teaching, highlighting the college's excellence in community engagement.
-Davidson has established immersive programs, such as the Bonner Scholars program, which the college has taken part in for nearly 30 years.
-Each scholar completes 280 service hours per year focusing on studies and efforts around issues such as poverty reduction, conflict resolution and education reform.
-As a result, the college consistently has around 80 undergraduates actively engaged in community service, collectively contributing a total of 22,400 service hours annually.
-Together, Davidson College's student community engagement hours reach over 73,000 annually.
+Davidson has established a number of immersive programs, such as the Bonner Scholars Program, which focuses on issues such as poverty reduction, conflict resolution and education reform.
+Collectively, Davidson College's student community engagement hours reach over 73,000 annually.